 The Meydan Racecourse hosts one of the world’s richest horse races: the annual Dubai World Cup, drawing thousands of visitors in March of each year, and featuring a concert headlined by top international performers.

-Visitors to the racecourse can also go horse riding, or go on stable tours and dine at the many restaurants on location, such as Farriers and Qube, or enjoy a night out with friends at the hip Soho Garden.
+Visitors to the racecourse can also go horse riding, go on stable tours and dine at the many restaurants on location, such as Farriers and Qube, or enjoy a night out with friends at the hip Soho Garden.

 The track was also used as a filming location for the film Star Trek Beyond as the set for the docking bay where the U.S.S.
 Enterprise is moored and also for the bar scene during the film’s climax which contains a ship construction bay.